10 Tips for Preventing or Reducing Autumn Eczema Flares

 Avoid over-washing & frequently washing your hands

 Your hands can become dry, chapped and cracked during the cooler weather.
 Limit washing your hands to when it is necessary as over-washing or scrubbing your skin can cause your skin to dry out and crack.
 When you do wash your hands, use soap free hand wash or moisturiser.
 Liberally apply moisturiser after washing your hands.
 If your hands do become dry, use a thick cream or ointment moisturiser before bedtime and wear cotton or bamboo gloves while you are sleeping to help seal in the moisture.

 Switch to a heavier moisturiser

 During the warm, humid summer months you might find that a moisturising lotion works fine but as the weather cools, it might not be enough.
 Switch to a thick cream or ointment moisturiser for areas that are severely dry.
 Liberally apply your moisturiser when your skin is damp after a shower or bath to help seal in the moisture from the water.
-Ask your Pharmacist for samples of your favourite products so you can always carry moisturiser with you.
 Regular moisturising of your skin is essential to managing eczema.

 Lower the temperature in your shower or bath